-If you/one of your children will soon turn 21 or you have an urgent need to travel to the United States for a medical or other emergency, please send an email to firstname.lastname@example.org with a detailed explanation of your circumstances so we may assess your case.
+Our capacity to expedite cases is limited.
+If you need to request an expedited appointment and your case remains with NVC, please contact NVC.
+If you/one of your children will soon turn 21 or you have an urgent need to travel to the United States for a medical or other emergency, please contact us through our online contact form with a detailed explanation of your circumstances so we may assess your case.

 If you were issued a visa in any category except DV and were unable to use the visa before it expired, we may be able to reissue your visa upon receipt of updated documents and new fees.
-Contact us at email@example.com with any questions about reissued visas.
+Contact us through our online contact form with any questions about reissued visas.

 For all applicants whose cases are documentarily qualified and are pending an appointment date from the National Visa Center (NVC) and Kentucky Consular Center (KCC), you will receive your appointment date on a first-in, first-out basis.
 There are currently backlogs in every visa category.
 If you have a serious medical emergency, you may contact NVC directly to request an expedited appointment.